|

 newtons.
 However, if the mass or the rotation rate of

-the beam can are greatly increased then a form of gravity
+approaching the speed of light then a form of gravity

 GRAVITY WAVE PROPULSION - HYPOTHESIS: